eKristensen/beer/README.md

 # Enviroment requirements

-Ubuntu Server 20.04 LTS recommended, but any server capable of running the following will work:
+Ubuntu Server 20.04 LTS or Fedora 32+ is recommended, but any server capable of running the following will work:

 * Web-server Eg. nginx (see sample config below) or apache
 * PHP 7.4 or later